Ayokunle18/Week3-Javascript-task/README.md

 Side Hustle week 3 task

-This is the link to my hosted site https://ayos-counter.netlify.app/
+This is the link to my hosted site: https://ayos-counter.netlify.app/